 Take, for example, a new telco customer and the wide range of emotions they could experience along their personal journey with the company: excitement when unboxing, frustration during installation, annoyance at being transferred between departments, relief at troubleshooting an issue, and a sense of satisfaction when everything finally works as expected.

 This customer’s emotions will eventually determine their brand loyalty and likelihood of churning.
-That’s why monitoring customer emotions is becoming an increasingly important way to improve customer experience.
+That’s why monitoring customer sentiment through emotion recognition is becoming an increasingly important way to improve customer experience.
 As you’d expect, it’s all about the data.

-Emotion analytics measures an individual’s verbal and non-verbal communication in order to understand their mood or attitude.
+Emotion detection measures an individual’s verbal and non-verbal communication in order to understand their mood or attitude.
 The idea is to evaluate a customer’s experience with a product or their interaction with a representative of the company and to uncover any weak links that cause negative reactions.
 Also known as emotion analytics, the ramifications of implementing this technology into customer support systems are endless.

 Many popular KPIs – such as NPS and CES – are single questions, with or without a free text option.
 At best, they provide a narrow snapshot of likelihood to recommend or level of effort.
 Such feedback is collected at the end of a customer interaction and is biased by the outcome – it doesn’t tell the story of the ‘ups and downs’ of the episode.

-That’s why emotion analytics represents a ‘secret weapon’ for any business looking to get ahead by getting inside the heads of their customers.
-Research indicates that over the next five years, the emotion analytics market will register a 60.8% CAGR, and the size of the global market will reach $2,420 million by 2024, up from just $140 million in 2019.
+That’s why emotion recognition represents a ‘secret weapon’ for any business looking to get ahead by getting inside the heads of their customers.
+Research indicates that over the next five years, the emotion analytics market will register a 60.8% CAGR, and the size of the global market will reach $2,420 million by 2024, up from just $140 million in 2019 (Market Study Report).

 A smile is worth a thousand words…

-Emotion analytics is an effective and objective measure of feedback, relying on artificial intelligence and technology to detect and analyze data, without requiring the customers to take any additional action.
+Emotion detection is an effective and objective measure of consumer feedback, which uses artificial intelligence to detect and analyze data, without requiring customers to take any additional action.
 In other words, you can’t fake your feelings.
 Examples of technological methods for analyzing emotional data include:

-Speech analysis refers to the process of analyzing voice recordings or live customer calls using speech recognition software to find useful data, such as stress in a customer’s voice.
+- Speech analysis refers to the process of analyzing voice recordings or live customer calls using voice emotion recognition software to find useful data, such as stress in a customer’s voice.
 For example, smart speakers can measure your mood and select music to match it.
 The technology can also be used in fraud prevention, analyzing the unique vocal characteristics that may indicate dishonesty or concealment of information.

-While these are exciting uses of algorithm-based technology, the goal for enterprises is to apply the lessons learned from analyzing emotions to improve their relationship with customers.
+While these are exciting uses of algorithm-based technology, the goal for enterprises is to apply the lessons learned from recognising and analyzing emotions to improve their relationship with customers.

 Leading B2C providers are now taking these lessons “to heart,” holistically combining the various technologies to optimize customer assistance at every stage of the journey.

-Emotion analytics can be used to pick up on a customer’s tone and mood, and to classify it with the right priority to the right agent.
-For example, an angry customer might be routed to the customer retention team, and a happy, satisfied customer might be routed to the sales team to be pitched a new product or service.
+Emotion analytics can be used to pick up on a customer’s tone of voice and mood, and to classify the call with the right priority to the right agent.
+For example, an angry customer might be routed to the customer retention team, while a happy, satisfied customer might be routed to the sales team to be pitched a new product or service.

 When an agent is in tune with a customer’s feelings, the conversation can be tailored to ensure empathy, thereby enhancing CX.
-For example, emotion recognition software can ensure that a frustrated customer might be greeted differently than a happy customer, and a sad customer might appreciate a few warm words at the start of the conversation.
+For example, emotion recognition software can ensure that a frustrated customer might be greeted differently than a happy customer, and a sad customer who might appreciate a few warm words at the start of the conversation will be greeted appropriately.